shivani-CI/Kibble-Kitchen/README.md

   <span id="features">1.</span> Recipe CRUD Functionality:
     - Users can create, view, update and delete their recipes, complete with ingredients and cooking instructions.
-    - Users can provide feedback or rate recipes.
+    - Users can provide feedback on recipes.

   <span id="features">2.</span> User Authentication:
     - Users can register, log in, and log out.
 Password management features such as reset and change are also available.

   <span id="features">3.</span> Recipe Management(CRUD Functionality):
-    - Authenticated users can create, read, update, delete and search for recipes based on keywords, ingredients, or titles.
+    - Authenticated users can create, read, update, delete recipes.
 Authenticated users can create recipes by submitting a form with ingredients and instructions.

-  <span id="features">4.</span> Meal Plan management(CRUD Functionality):
+  <span id="features">4.</span> Meal Plan management:
-    - Authenticated users can create, read, update, delete and search recipes.
-Users can create meal plans by selecting recipes and setting a name,description, and date for the meal.
+    - Authenticated users can create and view Meal Plans.
+Users can create meal plans by selecting recipes and setting a name, title, and dates for the meal.

   <span id="features">5.</span> User feedback(Comment on Recipes):
     - Authenticated users can comment on individual recipes.
 This allows for interaction between users and provides feedback on recipes.